We create relationships from the inside out. When we want to change how our relationships are operating, it’s an inside job.

 International Institute for Complementary Therapists

 I hope you learned enough from the above to help you decide whether to explore further.
 If so, it will be a privilege to hear more about you and what you’re seeking.
-You can arrange an Introductory Session by clicking here
+To arrange an Introductory Session simply click here

 EFT is an experiential therapy that looks at your relationship as a system and a primary emotional attachment bond.
 It is a well-researched scientific model of romantic relationships (Johnson, 2019).
 It has been validated by outcome research (Wiebe & Johnson, 2016) to provide evidence that it successfully helps couples repair relationship distress and improve relationship satisfaction with long-term success.
 EFT has a 75% success rate.
 90% of those who don’t complete the full process, report an improvement in their relationship.
 EFT has three parts: